How To Get a 700 Credit Score in 30 Days

 If you don't have many accounts actively reporting, adding a new credit account designed specifically for credit building can accelerate the positive data flowing to the bureaus.

-Kikoff offers a credit account that reports to all three major bureaus, Equifax, Experian, and TransUnion, and is designed to target the key scoring factors that move your credit most, mainly payment history and credit utilization.
+Kikoff offers a credit account that reports to all three major bureaus and is designed to target the key scoring factors that move your credit most, mainly payment history and credit utilization.

 What not to do when chasing 700